Commission Members

 Writer Montréal , QC

 Mélikah Abdelmoumen is a writer and editor born in Chicoutimi in 1972.
 She holds a PhD in literature from the Université de Montréal and has published numerous articles and short stories, as well as several novels and essays, including Les désastrées (2013) and Douze ans en France (2018)—she lived in Lyon from 2005 to 2017.
-From June 2019 to 2021, she worked as an editor at Groupe Ville-Marie Littérature, in Montréal, and she is currently the editor-in-chief at the journal Lettres québécoises.
-Her next book, Baldwin, Styron et moi, will be published by Mémoire d’encrier in February 2022.
+Her non-fiction work, Baldwin, Styron et moi, was published by Mémoire d’encrier and won the 2022 Pierre-Vadeboncoeur prize.
+It will soon be translated into English and published by Biblioasis.
+She is currently the editor-in-chief at the journal Lettres québécoises.

 Voting Members